2008–2010 automotive industry crisis: Russia

 Russia's automotive industry was hit hard by the Late 2000s recession, which started from United States.
 Production of passenger cars dropped from 1,470,000 units in 2008 to just 597,000 units in 2009.
 Lorry production fell from 256,000 to 91,000 in the same period.

 In late 2008, the Russian government introduced protectionistic measures, worth $5 billion, to improve the situation in the industry.
 This included $2 billion's worth of bailouts for troubled companies and $3 billion credits to buyers of Russian cars.
 Prime minister Vladimir Putin described the move as vital in order to save jobs.
 The tariffs for imported foreign cars and trucks were increased to a minimum 50% and 100%, respectively.
 The tariffs are linked to engine size of the vehicle.
 The increased duties led to protests in Russian cities, most notably in Vladivostok, as the import of Japanese cars is an important sector of the city's economy.

 The most efficient anti-crisis measure executed by the Russian government was the introduction of a car scrappage scheme in March 2010.
 Under the scheme, buyers of new cars can receive a subsidy which is 600,000 rubles ($20,000) at maximum.
 Sales of Russia's largest carmaker Avtovaz doubled in the second quarter of 2010 as a result, and the company returned to profit.

 Spain

 Spanish automobile manufacturer SEAT (a subsidiary of the Volkswagen Group) cut production at its Martorell plant by 5% on 7 October 2008, due to a fall in general sales.
 This affected 750 employees and continued until July 2009.
-SEAT is still continuing to install solar panels in its Martorell plant near Barcelona.
+SEAT is still continuing to install solar panels on its Martorell plant near Barcelona.